alex-gutev/live_cells/README.md

 The "Clear" button clears the text field when pressed by setting the value of the content cell to the empty string.

-Currently only a wrapper for `TextField` is provided.
-The aim for future release is to provide a cell-based interface to all widgets which take a controller object.

 ### Mutable Computational Cells